 ** Pokela is the Chairman of the Board of Kesko's significant shareholder, the K-retailers' Association

-Kesko's Board of Directors is responsible for the proper organisation of the Company's corporate governance, operations, accounting and financial management controls.
-It is also responsible for the supervision and control of the whole Kesko Group.
-The Board of Directors has confirmed a written charter for the Board of Directors’ duties, the matters it deals with, its meeting practice and its decision-making procedure.
+Kesko's Board of Directors is responsible for the Company's corporate governance and for the proper organisation of its operations.
+The Board is responsible for the proper organisation of the Company's accounting and financial management controls.
+The Board of Directors has confirmed a written charter for the Board of Directors' duties, the matters it deals with, its meeting practice and its decision-making procedure.
 In accordance with the charter, the Board deals with and makes decisions on matters that are financially, operationally or fundamentally significant to the Group.

 According to the charter, the Board of Directors’ main duties include:

 Decision-making, operation and meetings

 The duty of Kesko's Board of Directors is to promote the interests of Kesko and all of its shareholders.
 In the Company, the Board members do not represent the parties that have proposed their election as Board members.
 A Board member is disqualified from participating in the handling of any matter between him/her (including entities over which he/she exercises control) and the Company.
 When a vote is taken, the Board's decision will be the opinion of the majority and if a vote results in a tie, the decision will be the opinion supported by the Chair.
 If the votes taken at an election of a person end in a tie, the result will be decided by drawing lots.